camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/slack.md

 We advise you to keep your Slack bot token safe and avoid exposing it in the BPMN `xml` file by creating a secret:

 1. Follow our [guide for creating secrets](../../../../console/manage-clusters/manage-secrets.md).
-2. Name your secret `SLACK_OAUTH_TOKEN` so you can easily reference it later in the connector.
+2. Name your secret `SLACK_OAUTH_TOKEN` so you can reference it later in the connector.